-I was fortunate to have my work recognized by the United States House of Representatives, President George W. Bush, the United States Department of Education, America’s Promise Alliance, Coca-Cola, Best Buy, Prudential Financial, State Farm, Apple Orthodontics, and the Dallas Mavericks, among other groups.
+Using this approach, over the next six years we mobilized thousands of youth nationally to complete hundreds of service projects.
+I was fortunate to have my work recognized by the United States House of Representatives, President George W. Bush, America’s Promise Alliance, Best Buy, Prudential Financial, State Farm, and the Dallas Mavericks, among other groups.

 Purchase Better Together

 Better Together is a practical guide about how you can positively impact your community and leave your mark on the world.

 Available for purchase from these retailers